 c.
-New issues raised in deliberations since publication of the Initial Report, if applicable.
+New issues raised in deliberations since publication of the Initial Report, if applicable,

-The Working Group is monitoring the work of the second Security, Stability, and Resiliency Review (SSR2) and considered Recommendation 26 included the SSR2 draft report to "Document, Improve, and Test the EBERO Processes."
+The Working Group is monitoring the work of the second Security, Stability, and Resiliency Review (SSR2) and considered Recommendation 26 included the SSR2 draft report 142 to "Document, Improve, and Test the EBERO Processes."
 In preliminary discussions, Working Group members responded positively to Recommendation 26.5 of the draft report, which states: "ICANN org should publicly document the ERERO processes, including decision points, actions, and exceptions.
 The document should describe the dependencies for every decision, action, and exception."
-Noting that the SSR2's work is ongoing, the Working Group will continue to follow developments from the Review as they are applicable to this PDP.
+As of the time of writing of this Final Report, the SSR2's work has not yet completed, and therefore the Working Group has not put forward any recommendations in this regard.